kjs29/practicegit/story.md

-Once upon a time, there was a boy named Jin
+hello this is a story about Jin.

-He was average, shy boy.
+Jin was such a shy boy.

 He was always worried about how other people look at him.

-But he used this worried energy to better himself.

-He tried to make friends and people started to like him.